history-lab/archiving-digital-records/16-voyant.md

 Point browser at https://voyant-tools.org/ and
 1.  paste URL(s) into the text box
 2.  paste text into the main text box
-3.  upload files from computer
+3.  upload files from your computer
 4.  open a pre-loaded corpus
 ---
 # File formats supported